unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Basic.md

 # Three Color Map and Control Map Settings

 **Three Color Map and Control Map Settings** provide basic cell shading settings in the **Unity Toon Shader**.
-Independent from the actual light color, these settings allow you to control how light and shadow areas are rendered.
+These settings allow you to control the rendering of light and shadow areas independent from the actual light color.

 <img src="images/InspectorThreeColorAndControlMapSettings.png" width="573">
 <br/><br/>